 - STS providers must offer STS users the option to maintain at the relay center a list of names and telephone numbers that the STS user commonly calls.
 When the STS user requests one of these names, the CA must repeat the name and state the telephone number to the STS user.
 This information must be transferred to any new STS provider.

-- STS has emergency call procedures in case an STS user calls 911.
+- STS providers must have emergency call procedures in case an STS user calls 911.

-For further information on the TRS mandatory minimum standards, and other types of TRS in addition to STS, go to www.fcc.gov/guides/telecommunications-relay-service-trs.
+For further information on other types of TRS in addition to STS, go to www.fcc.gov/guides/telecommunications-relay-service-trs.

 Filing a Complaint with the FCC